jgauchia/Tile-Generator/docs/features_json_format.md

 ---

+## Polygon Rendering

+The `fill_polygons` parameter controls how polygons are rendered:

+- **`true`**: Polygons are filled with their specified color and have outlines:
+  - **Interior segments**: Outlines are 40% darker than the fill color
+  - **Border segments**: Outlines use the original polygon color
+- **`false`**: Polygons show only outlines:
+  - **Interior segments**: Outlines use the original polygon color
+  - **Border segments**: Outlines use the background color (making them invisible)

+This creates a visual distinction between polygon interiors and tile borders.

 ## Usage Notes

 - You can extend the file with new feature selectors and styling as needed.
 - All parameters are optional, but `zoom` and `color` are recommended for correct rendering.
 - This file drives both filtering (which features are extracted from the OSM source) and styling (how they appear in the output tiles).
+- The `fill_polygons` parameter significantly affects the visual appearance of the generated tiles.

 ---